tytydraco/yessleep/out/If_you_see_something_strange_on_Fairview_lane_just_keep_driving.md

 "You have to."

 "But, that doesn’t make any sense,” then, whispering angrily, “the man has a family.
 The van doesn’t say Cooper, the lonely guy who no one'll even know is missing.
-Its Cooper and *Family*.
+It says Cooper and *Family*.
 Family, Jesse.
 Family.
 Surely *now* we can call the police?
 Right?”

 “Okay.
-Let run with that, call the police and tell them what exactly, Harry?”
+Lets run with that, ring the police and tell them what exactly, Harry?”
 She said, gesturing to the chunks, the smears, the steam-rollered boiler-suit.
-The word overkill hadn’t ever been more appropriate.
+The word overkill hadn’t ever felt more appropriate.

 “Fine, I get it.
 I feel like you’re actually kind of enjoying this.
 You are, aren’t you?